Georgia Tech vs. Boston College NCAA Football Odds, Plays and Insights | November 13, 2021

 - Georgia Tech and its opponents have gone over the current 54.5-point total in six of nine games (66.7%) this season.

-- Boston College's games have gone over 54.5 points in two opportunities this season.
+- Boston College has combined with its opponents to score more than 54.5 points in two games this season.

-- Saturday's total is 1.1 points higher than the combined 53.4 PPG average of the two teams.
+- The two teams combine to score 53.4 points per game, 1.1 less than the over/under in this contest.

-- The 47.8 combined points per game that these two squads have allowed this season are 6.7 fewer than the 54.5 over/under in this contest.
+- The 47.8 combined points per game that these two squads have allowed this season are 6.7 fewer than the 54.5 total in this contest.

-- The Yellow Jackets and their opponents have scored an average of 58.8 points per game in 2021, 4.3 more than Saturday's total.
+- Yellow Jackets games this season feature an average total of 58.8 points, a number 4.3 points higher than Saturday's over/under.

 - The 53.4 PPG average total in Eagles games this season is 1.1 points fewer than this game's over/under.